Alquem/machine-learning-syllabus/README.md

     9. Week 9
         1. CNNs are not so black-box: See under the hood with the visualization of the internal Feature Maps within the Convolutional Layers
+        2. Introductin to all the main Probability Mass and Density Functions: Bernoulli, Binomial, Gaussian, etc.
+        3. Word Embeddings in detail: Gensim Word2Vec, Training of a new Word Embeddings,

+    10. Week 10
+        1. Theory and Implementation of Recurrent Neural Networks: Long Short Term Memories (LSTM), Gated Recurrent Units (GRU) and Bidirectional LSTM
+        2. Theory and Practice of Time Series Forecasting with Deep Neural Networks
+        2. Regression of Uk Land Registry Dataset with Keras and Deep Learning

+    11. Week 11
+        1.
         2.

-        Theory and Implementation of Well Known CNNs for the Computer Vision (AlexNet, VGG16/19, Resnet50, InceptionV3, etc.) ✅
-        3. Implementation of Advanced Deep Neural Networks in Keras (DNNs)
-        1. Theory and Implementation of Convolutional Neural Networks (CNNs) in Keras ✅
-        2. Theory and Implementation of Well Known CNNs for the Computer Vision (AlexNet, VGG16/19, Resnet50, InceptionV3, etc.) ✅
-        3. Implementation of Advanced Deep Neural Networks in Keras (DNNs)
+        3.

+    12. Week 12
+        1.
+        2.
+        3.